matt769/linting_with_pre_commit/README.md

 ![linting](https://github.com/matt769/using_pre_commit/workflows/linting/badge.svg)

+This repo is mainly for my own reference in using pre-commit to perform linting checks.

 General information about what git hooks are and do: https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks
-Info about setting up pre-commit: https://pre-commit.com/ - most of the steps here are just following the instructions here.
+Info about setting up pre-commit: https://pre-commit.com/ - most of the steps here are just following the instructions there.

 ## Client side checking
 I.e. check your local changes when you run `git commit ...` command